vedropopcorna/Kyivstar_test_task/README.md

   This method struggles with consistency because the document contains repetitive terminology across different sections.
 As a result, KNN clustering often merges semantically related but logically distinct content into a single chunk, reducing precision.
 - agent chunking
   While capable of sophisticated segmentation, this method is prohibitively slow for production use.
 The processing overhead makes it impractical for real-time applications.

+  ### Database configuration and vectorizing
+I've used ChromaDB for storing chunks, their embeddings, and metadata (semantic documents linked to each chunk).
+For vectorizing, I used the intfloat/multilingual-e5-small model, as it supports the Ukrainian language and performs slightly better than all-MiniLM-L6-v2.
+Which embedding model works best is a topic for future research.

+  ### LLM for RAG
+  As an LLM, I've used google/gemma-3-4b-it.
+It supports Ukrainian generative tasks, is open-source, and performs better than the 2B parameter model, but requires significant computational resources.

+  ### RAG pipeline
+  This part consists of several steps.
+Using a system prompt, I set up the model's input by providing the user’s question, relevant context, chat history, and specifying the input language.
+Then, I created a retriever from the vector_store, compressed and reranked it using rerank-v3.5, and passed it into the QA system.
+Using the compressor increased generation speed by approximately 30% and improved output precision.
+However, chat history significantly increases response time.
+To balance this, I limited the context to four chunks, which also affected answer accuracy.
+Improving RAG with chat memory is a subject for future research.

 # Testing & Evaluation

+Questions and answers were generated using OpenAI ChatGPT-3.5o.
+It provides good responses to open-ended questions but loses some details that require larger chunks (e.g., listing countries with roaming access in tariff zones).
+Additionally, Gemma-3-4b struggles with complex logical questions, such as “In which tariff zones is the cost per MB cheapest?” without chat history.
+Advanced text preprocessing and improved chunking algorithms could help address these issues.

 ## Quality Assessment Metrics
 - **Correct answers Accuracy**: 60%